 MRI scans are another type of imaging technique that can help diagnose endometriosis.
 In this diagnostic test, a magnetic field and radio waves produce detailed images of your organs and other tissues inside your body.
-This can help provide a clearer view of whether your endometrial tissue is growing outside your uterus.
+This can help provide a clearer view of whether any endometrial-like tissue is growing outside your uterus.

 Laparoscopy is the only reliable method for diagnosing endometriosis.
-It’s a minor surgical procedure that allows your doctor to actually view the inside of your abdomen and to collect samples of tissue.
+It’s a minor surgical procedure that allows your doctor to view the inside of your abdomen and to collect tissue samples.
 These samples can be tested to confirm an endometriosis diagnosis.

 Other small incisions may be made nearby to allow additional surgical instruments to be used in the procedure.

 In some cases, your surgeon may remove the extra tissue during this process to avoid future surgeries.

 For some people, getting an endometriosis diagnosis is a lengthy process involving several misdiagnoses along the way.

 A 2012 study looked at 171 people from Germany and Austria who’d received endometriosis diagnoses.
 It found that the average time between the start of symptoms and getting a diagnosis was 10.4 years, and 74 percent of participants had received at least one false diagnosis.

 The time it takes to diagnose endometriosis has improved somewhat in the United States.
 A 2016 survey found that the mean time from onset of symptoms to diagnosis was 4.4 years.